roel1289/CompBioLabsAndHomework/Assignments/Assignment08/InfluenceSeasonAndHydroVariability.md

 I have not found any source code.

 ## My Analysis
-Although the main goal of the original study is to look at how foodwebs react to the changes of seasons, my goal will be a little different.
+Although the goal of the original study is to look at how foodwebs react to the changes of seasons, my goal will be a little different.
 In the study, there are three methods for catching the fish to measure.
 These methods are a dipnet, hoop, and a seine.
 At a quick glance, it may seem that that each of these methods should catch the same types of fish, but is it possible that there are certain biases as to whether some methods may tend to catch different fish?
 This leads me to the main ***question*** of my analysis: